How much does a divorce cost in England and Wales? (2024) – Step-by-step guide on how to keep the cost down

 No – you will pay per meeting and process are rarely fixed fee.
 You will need to ask a solicitor to review your agreement and turn it into a legally binding financial order at an extra cost

 No – you will usually pay per hour and the full proceedings are rarely a fixed fee.
-You may also need further help agreeing (coach/ mediator)
+You may also need further help agreeing (Divorce Specialist/ mediator)

 This can often involve spiralling legal costs as mentioned above can amount to large sums